 7. Style a wreath.

 Farmhouses are often filled with fresh florals and greenery plucked from the garden.
 And while fragrant eucalyptus in a vase is always a nice touch, consider hanging a wreath instead.
 You can change it out with the seasons to keep it interesting and hang it on your front door to cheerfully greet guests.

 8. Install a textile wall hanging.

 Another great way to add pattern, color, and texture to a farmhouse-style space is with a textile wall hanging.
 It's also a way to add a soft touch that leans a little bohemian to a bedroom, living room, or dining room.

 9. Find a new purpose for an old door frame.

-Farmhouse really lends itself to reusing and upcycling materials.
-Case in point: this door frame reimagined by Jess of White Picket Farmhouse as a way to frame art.
-We love the way it turns an otherwise boring, small area of wall space into an eye-catching feature, something that looks perfect in a rustic farmhouse living room.
+Farmhouse style really lends itself to reusing and upcycling materials.
+Case in point: This distressed wood door frame reimagined by Jess of White Picket Farmhouse as a way to frame art.
+We love how it turns an otherwise boring, small area of wall space into an eye-catching feature, something that looks perfect in a rustic farmhouse living room.

 A wooden sign is basically required if you want to perfect your farmhouse wall decor.
 Rachel Joy of Joyful Derivatives went with a quote showcased on white stained wood for this dining room.
 But if you'd prefer a more customized approach to farmhouse wall art, consider chalkboard.